 DFCS offers an extensive array of integrated services and supports that work not just to reduce and prevent the many complex health and social issues facing Illinois' families, but also to foster health, family support, positive development, self-sufficiency, and success for children, youth, and families in need across Illinois.
 Services are available through local community-based organizations and full-service Family Community Resource Centers (FCRCs) throughout the state of Illinois.
 FCRC staff in each office assist families to apply for and receive the benefits and help link them to other state agencies, local health departments, and community-based organizations in their area for needed services.
 Customers are fully involved in their service planning and share responsibility for reaching their goals for self-sufficiency or maximum independence.

-The IDHS Division of Family and Community Services manages the Family Community Resource Centers throughout the state, where cash, SNAP benefits (Supplemental Nutrition Assistance Program, formerly known as Food Stamps), and medical assistance were provided to over 3 million Illinois residents in Fiscal Year 2020 (July 2019 thru June 2020.
+The IDHS Division of Family and Community Services manages the Family Community Resource Centers throughout the state, where cash, SNAP benefits (Supplemental Nutrition Assistance Program, formerly known as Food Stamps), and medical assistance were provided to over 3.2 million Illinois residents in Fiscal Year 2021.